byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ## Run a Single Analysis

-With the propulsor input build, and the options selected, we are now ready to run an analysis.
+With the ducted_rotor input build, and the options selected, we are now ready to run an analysis.
 This is done simply with the `analyze` function which dispatches the appropriate analysis, solve, and post-processing functions based on the selected options.

 ```@docs; canonical=false
-DuctAPE.analyze(::DuctAPE.Propulsor, ::DuctAPE.Options)
+DuctAPE.analyze(::DuctAPE.DuctedRotor, ::DuctAPE.Options)
 ```

 ```@example tutorial
-outs, success_flag = DuctAPE.analyze(propulsor, options)
+outs, success_flag = DuctAPE.analyze(ducted_rotor, options)
 nothing # hide
 ```